Project One was founded in London by Carmen McIlveen, climber, coach and qualified instructor.

-By providing free and subsidised access, we are confident that we can increase the amount of BAME children that are introduced to climbing and with ongoing support be able to continue enjoying the sport in the long term.
+By providing free and subsidised access, we are confident that we can increase the amount of not only BAME people, but those living in other underrepresented or impoverished communities, that are introduced to climbing and with ongoing support be able to continue enjoying the sport in the long term.

 MEET THE TEAM

 Maybe best known for his First Ascent of the UK’s hardest boulder problem, not only does he have fingers of steel, but he’s also just finished a degree in Mathematics and launched his very own magazine as a keen writer!
 We’re sure there’s plenty we can learn from Aidan so we’re over the moon to have such a multitalented individual on the team to keep us all inspired.